stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ### Animation

-To animate the cube rotation we first add a _period_ property to the application configuration which is used to terminate the render loop:
+To animate the cube rotation we first add a `while` loop to render multiple frames which terminates after a configurable period:

 ```java
 long period = cfg.getPeriod();